Last Updated: March 30, 2023

 There you have it — just get older and your rates will decrease.

 Unless… you are a woman in your forties.
-In some states, women have a slightly higher car insurance rate.
-The difference is less than 1%, so either way, the costs decrease once you hit your thirties.
+In some states, women have a slightly higher auto insurance rate.
+The difference is less than 1%, though.

 Ah, the joy of marriage!
 Lifelong companionship, growing old together, cheap car insurance…